UiPath RPA-Advanced Enterprise Robotic Process Automation

 - Build a Complete end-to-end ERPA Process flow that will demonstrate all concepts learned in this course

-- This course is for audience familiar with UiPath
+- This course is for audience familiar with the UiPath Platform

 - Level 1 and Level 2 UiPath Training is required before taking this course